serverless-nextjs/serverless-next.js/README.md

       apiLambda: "nodejs10.x"
 ```

 Similarly, the timeout by default is 10 seconds.
-To customise you can:
+To customize you can:

 ```yml
 # serverless.yml